 Extra Compensation Guidelines

-Extra compensation requested on sponsored activities must adhere to OMB Circular A-21 and be approved per University of Montana policy.
+Extra compensation requested on sponsored activities must adhere to University of Montana policy and federal regulations.

 Typically, extra compensation it is NEITHER requested nor approved as a means by which to supplement a PI’s faculty salary on his/her own sponsored activity.

 Extra compensation must be noted on the ORSP Checklist at the time of proposal submission, and clearly identified by position in the proposal budget, or otherwise approved by the sponsor in writing.
-Requests must be routed and approved by the Chair, Dean/Director, Provost, and -- when paid on sponsored activities -- the Vice President for Research using the HRS Extra Compensation Request Form.
+Requests for extra compensation must be routed and approved by the Chair, Dean/Director, Provost, and -- when paid on sponsored activities -- the Vice President for Research using the HRS Request for Personnel Transaction Form.

 II.
 DEFINITIONS (OMB A-21 J.10.d)